precup/bimon/README.md

 - Time.
 Compiling all the commits you want up front will take a long time.
 If you want to compile 20k commits, take your clean build time in minutes and multiply it by 2.
 It'll take roughly that many *days* to finish.
 - Space.
 It'll take about 13 GB per 1k commits in the range you want to cover.
 4.0 to 4.4 is about 260 GB.
 - This was made for Linux.
 If you want it on other platforms, PRs are welcome.
+- A reasonably recent version of git on your PATH

 ### Setup
 1) Check out a new copy of the `godotengine/godot` repo in a location outside the BiMon folder since they have separate git setups.
 This will be called your workspace folder.
 Using a dedicated clone of godot instead of reusing the one you do dev work on is strongly recommended.